-Given that the survey biomass is down to a lower level than any seen since the late 1990s, it is expected that numbers and weights of all stock components are also lower.
-Spawning stock biomass-i.e. of females-is in 2012 at 39.4% still an above-average proportion of the total biomass (Table 7), and female numbers at 23.2% are also an above-average proportion of total numbers (Table 6).
+Given that the survey biomass is down to a low level than any seen since the late 1990s, it is expected that numbers and weights of all stock components are also low.
+Spawning stock biomass-i.e. of females-accounted for 44.4% of the total survey biomass in 2013, the highest value so far observed (Table 7).
+The number of females, estimated at 27.8%, is also the highest proportion of the estimated total yet seen (Table 6).

-Compared with the length distributions of the 7 foregoing years, 2005-2011, there is a greater proportion of the very smallest shrimps caught by the survey, those below about 15 mm CPL, and also a greater proportion of the largest females above 23 mm CPL (Fig. 7), which compose over 23% of the stock by number; the length distribution is relatively deficient in the intermediate lengths.
-In spite of this, the fishable biomass is estimated at 91.7% of the survey total biomass, a proportion which is close to average; this is probably because of the unusually high proportion of females.
+Compared with the length distributions in 2012, there are a greater proportion of the very smallest shrimps, those below about 15 mm CPL (13.1%) caught by this year survey, (Fig. 7 and Fig10).
+Also a greater proportion of the largest females above 23 mm CPL (Fig. 7 and Fig. 10), which composed over 24% of the stock by number; the length distribution is relatively deficient in the intermediate lengths.
+In spite of this, the fishable biomass is estimated at 93% of the survey total biomass, a proportion that is close to average, probably because of the unusually high proportion of females.
 The high proportion of large shrimps is expected to make the stock in its present state sensitive to fishing pressure, as the fishery prefers, in general, to catch the largest shrimps; while a deficiency in intermediate sizes bodes ill for short-term recruitment to the fishable and to the spawning stocks.